Save the Date

 This brings us back to Ambrose.
-The room is not only musty but cramped and has a fine layer of dust that covers every surface.
+The room is not only musty, but cramped, and has a fine layer of dust that covers every surface.
 While he checks his reflection in a wardrobe mirror.
-Ambrose is a dark blonde man with high cheekbones and in a state of phenomenal physical fitness.
-His dates always comment on his washboard abs.
+Ambrose sees a dark blonde man with high cheekbones and in a state of phenomenal physical fitness.
+His dates always comment on his set of perfectly toned, washboard abs.
 But his abdominal muscles aren't on Ambrose's mind.
 Instead, there is the most interesting antique bureau made of fine dark cherry wood.
 There are so many drawers.
 Ambrose walks over and runs his hand across the top of the bureau.
-His hands leaves streaks on the cherry surface.
+As his hands sweep away the thick layer of dust, his fingertips leave trails and streaks on the cherry surface.
 Ambrose then decides to see just what is inside.

 Ambrose folds the letter quickly, but carefully.
 In a diligent effort to make the letter appear untouched, he folds the letter along each deep crease in the paper.
 Then the flap on the envelope lifts with the gentlest touch.
 When the letter is safely inside, the envelope falls back into the drawer.
-Ambrose pushes on the drawer with his left hand, but it sticks.
+In an attempt to close the drawer, Ambrose pushes on the drawer with his left hand.
+The drawer sticks; now slightly ajar.
 With the use of both hands, to center the drawer, it takes the softest push to close.

-The living room of the cabin has transformed into party central.
+The living room of the cabin has been transformed.
+The expansive, yet sleepy room has been hastily decorated just for this party.
 There are streamers that hang high in the rafters of the cabin.
 The streamers have stock market symbols printed on both sides to resemble the ticker tape of yesteryear.
 There are also card tables set up with various drinking and board games alike.
 On one card table there is beer pong.
-Another table serves as a place for Pictionary.
+Another table serves as a place for a game of Pictionary.
 While a certain person is forced to take a drink, another ventures a guess before all the tiny white crystals of sand in the clear imitation hourglass finally rest at the bottom.
-Ambrose is bored of all of this.
+Ambrose is bored by the sight of all of this.